Brave6/steam-bean-app/README.md

 - **Dependency Injection**: Hilt for managing dependencies throughout the app.
 - **Asynchronous Programming**: Kotlin Coroutines and Flow for handling background tasks and reactive data streams.
 - **Navigation**: Jetpack Navigation for Compose, with custom animations.
+- **Code Quality**:
+    - **Detekt**: Enforces a strict set of over 90 Kotlin code style and complexity rules using a project-specific baseline for continuous maintenance.
+    - **Android Lint**: Configured with `checkAllWarnings = true` and `abortOnError = true` to enforce critical Android-specific warnings as errors, ensuring API compatibility and resource correctness.
 - **Backend**:
   - **Firebase Authentication** for user management.
   - **Firebase Firestore** as the real-time database for products, promos, carts, and favorites.